Centerpin Fishing For Salmon: Guide Tips and Tricks

 This means positioning yourself at the top of the pool, landing your float right where it goes from shallow to deeper and usually close to you, and then making long drifts from the top of the pool to the bottom of the pool is the best way to do it.

-Once your drift is complete you want to systematically move each drift a little further over, about a foot at a time until the entire pool is completely covered.
+Once your drift is complete, you want to systematically move each drift a little further over, about a foot at a time until the entire pool is completely covered.

 You can see how this is done with the orange lines in the above picture.

 Normally I would have had the angler in the above picture fish from the bank but it had too many hanging trees.
-Or, if he was standing in the middle of the river like in the picture, I would have had him stand back about 15 feet so his rod tip was about where the first line in the middle of the river is, but the water was too fast for him in the middle to stand safely, so he moved to the safest spot.
+Or, if he were standing in the middle of the river like in the picture, I would have had him stand back about 15 feet so his rod tip was about where the first line in the middle of the river is, but the water was too fast for him in the middle to stand safely, so he moved to the safest spot.

-Sometimes you just need to make exceptions but try your best to be in the right spot.
+Sometimes, you just need to make exceptions, but try your best to be in the right spot.

 Covering the water in lines